iWinston/typeorm-plus/docs/connection-api.md

 ```

 * `connect` - Performs connection to the database.
-When you use `createConnection` method it automatically calls this method and you usually don't need to call it by yourself.
+When you use `createConnection` it automatically calls `connect` and you don't need to call it yourself.

 ```typescript
 await connection.connect();
 ```

 * `close` - Closes connection with the database.
-Usually you call this method when your application is shutdown.
+Usually, you call this method when your application is shutting down.

 ```typescript
 await connection.close();
 ```

 * `synchronize` - Synchronizes database schema.
-When `synchronize: true` is set in connection options it calls exactly this method.
+When `synchronize: true` is set in connection options it calls this method.
-Usually you call this method when your application is shutdown.
+Usually, you call this method when your application is shuting down.

 ```typescript
 await connection.synchronize();